 Jeremie Harris stars as “Ptonomy Wallace,” a pragmatist with a dry sense of humor who is the kind of leader you’d follow out of your foxhole.
-However, his photographic memory, coupled with the ability to read the memories of others, means his gift is also a burden: the traumas of others become his traumas — ones he can never forget and don’t fade with time.
-He’s still not convinced that David is worth risking everyone’s lives.
+However, his photographic memory, coupled with the ability to read the memories of others, means his gift is also a burden.
+This burden has only increased upon the upload of Ptonomy’s consciousness into Division 3’s computer system.
+His abilities have been magnified tremendously, but has that come at the cost of his humanity?

 Harris is a graduate of The Juilliard School.
 He has extensive theater training, which led him to be awarded with the two-year Leonore Annenberg Arts Fellowship by The Public Theater.
-Harris’ talents are not only recognized by the theater community, but also by the film and television industry, as he was named the “Next Big Thing” by The Hollywood Reporter.
+Harris’ talents are not only recognized by the theater community, but also by the film and television industry.
+He was named the “Next Big Thing” by The Hollywood Reporter.

 In addition to starring as “Ptonomy Wallace” in Legion, Harris had a recurring role on Baz Luhrmann’s The Get Down.

-On the film side, Harris was recently seen in Love Beats Rhymes, a Brooklyn-set film directed by Wu-Tang Clan mastermind RZA, the independent feature After-Party and the independent feature Bushwick, which premiered at the 2017 Cannes Film Festival.
+On the film side, Harris was seen in the independent feature Crypto opposite Kurt Russell, Love Beats Rhymes, a Brooklyn-set film directed by Wu-Tang Clan mastermind RZA and the independent feature Bushwick, which premiered at the 2017 Cannes Film Festival.
+He will next be seen in Vampires vs. the Bronx, from producer Lorne Michaels.

-His previous television and film credits include HBO’s Bessie, CBS’s Blue Bloods, Person of Interest and The Angriest Man in Brooklyn.
+His previous television and film credits include HBO’s Bessie, CBS’ Blue Bloods, God Friended Me and The Angriest Man in Brooklyn.

-In the theater world, Harris performed in Fernanda Coppel's off-Broadway play King Liz as part of Second Stage's Uptown summer season.
+In the theater world, Harris performed in Fernanda Coppel's Off-Broadway play King Liz as part of Second Stage's Uptown summer season.
 He played "Freddie Luna," a high school basketball phenomenon from Brooklyn.
-The play was critically well-received, and Charles Isherwood from The New York Times noted, "As Freddie, Mr. Harris makes his quick transformation from seemingly grateful rookie to volatile loose cannon convincing."
-Marilyn Stasio from Variety called him "brilliant" in the role.

-In 2014, Harris starred in Pulitzer Prize and Tony Award® winner Suzan-Lori Parks' critically-acclaimed play Father Comes Home from War: Parts 1, 2 & 3 at The Public Theater.
-His “heartfelt performance” (Variety) as “Homer” was praised by critics.
+In 2014, Harris’ performance as “Homer” in Suzan-Lori Parks' Pulitzer Prize and Tony Award®-winning play Father Comes Home from War (Parts 1, 2 & 3) was praised by critics.